melezhik/user/README.md

 One of two: yes|no. Default value is `yes`.

+## home_dir

+Home directory for your user.

+## groups

+List of groups for user.
+Separated by comma.

 ## action

-One of two: create|delete.
-Default value is `create`.
+One of three: create|delete|change.
+Default value is `create` if user doesn't present.
+If a user already exists in system it will be changed according your params.

 # AUTHOR

 [Alexey Melezhik](mailto:melezhik@gmail.com)